 In 1911, the Ingalls family acquired the resort.
 The East Wing was added in 1914, and M.E.
 Ingalls, Sr. passed away.
 In 1921, the Empire, Crystal, Garden rooms and Theatre were completed and in 1929, our tower was finished.
 The last major addition during the Ingalls family ownership was the Garden Wing in 1973.

-In 1993 Club Resorts, a part of ClubCorp, acquired The Homestead and began a total restoration.
-In 2001 The Homestead unveiled a new Grand Ballroom and outdoor pool, along with state-of-the-art snowmaking for the ski area and a new Shooting Club House and Pavilion.
+In 1993 Club Resorts, a part of ClubCorp, acquired resort and began a total restoration.
+In 2001 the resort unveiled a new Grand Ballroom and outdoor pool, along with state-of-the-art snowmaking for the ski area and a new Shooting Club House and Pavilion.